Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 any operations take linear time, then a hash map may *not* be the best choice.

 Further, hash maps don't keep an kind of order to their entries.
-So you'll need to do your own sorting if that's important to your application.
+So you'll need to do your own sorting if that's crucial to your application.
 This is more important than it might seem at first glance.

-Consider that most database indexes are binary search trees under the hood not hash maps.
+Consider that most database indexes are binary search trees (BSTs) under the hood, not hash maps.
 For example both [PostgreSQL](https://www.postgresql.org/docs/9.5/indexes-types.html) and [MongoDB](https://docs.mongodb.com/manual/indexes/#id2) use BSTs as their default index data structure.

 Why?
-Presumably those systems can perform rehashing in a background thread, thus avoiding prohibitively slow operations.
-But if you want to query the database using any kind of comparison operation other than equality (AKA SELECT name FROM people WHERE name = "fred") a hash map will perform in linear time and therefore be useless as an index.
+If you want to query the database using any kind of comparison operation other than equality (AKA `SELECT name FROM people WHERE name = "fred"`) a hash map will perform the search in linear time and therefore be useless as an index.
 The hash map knows how to look up the value associated with the key "fred", but it doesn't have an efficient way to compare the values of multiple keys with the value "fred".
 Read the section below on binary search trees to learn more about the